White Day is celebrated exactly a month after Valentine’s Day on March 14th.

-It was only in the 1950s when Valentine’s Day was first recognized by department stores in Japan.
-Influenced by American culture, a department store started selling heart shaped chocolates followed by a Valentine Sale, and other department stores that saw its success followed suit.
+It was only in the 1950s that Valentine’s Day was first recognized by department stores in Japan.
+Influenced by American culture, a department store started selling heart-shaped chocolates followed by Valentine’s Sale, and other department stores that saw its success followed suit.

-But there is one big difference with the way Valentine’s Day is celebrated.
+But there is one big difference in the way Valentine’s Day is celebrated.

 In Japan, it is the women who buy something for the men!
 How did it turn out this way?

 As it was mainly ladies who shopped at leisure in department stores, the chocolates that were sold and bought were usually intended to be given to men.
 That sounds rather unfair, but the good news is that Japan has found a great way to fix that.
 Better known as White Day!

 In the 1970s, a small sweets shop in Fukuoka cashed in on the idea that it wasn’t really fair that only men got to receive chocolates from women and not the other way around.